cthuluhoop123/Hydro-Bot/README.md

 ```
 {
   "token": "Your discord token.
 Compulsory.",
+  "offloadBotToken": "Your offloading bot token.
+Optional but strongly recommended",
   "sharedSecret": "Your steam shared secret.
 Optional."
 }
 ```
+*Note: An offload bot is a bot that sends all the logs in place of you.
+In case of a massive bulk delete, your account won't get suspended/banned.*

 Create another file called ``data.json`` and put this in it:
 ```